R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Additional Experiments

 \subsubsection{Data}

-We found WERs degraded slightly~(LibriSpeech 960 $\rightarrow$ 360 $\rightarrow$ 100 hours) when the training corpus size is reduced.
-By increasing the SNRs of the background noise for the noise-invariant training, the ASR performance degraded more prominently than reducing the clean speech dataset size.
-Hence, the choice of noise data and SNRs has a greater impact on the downstream performance than the choice of the clean speech corpus.
+We further changed the data for R-Spin DS to reveal the impact of training corpora on performance.
+We found that WERs degrade slightly when the training corpus size is reduced.
+Moreover, the ASR performance degrades prominently by increasing the SNRs of the background noise for the noise-invariant training.
+Hence, the choice of noise data and SNRs has a greater impact on the downstream performance than that of the clean speech corpus.